 Inspiring tomorrow's solutions today

-We are launching the Guildford Innovation Awards 2018 to celebrate what Guildford does best - innovate!
+The Guildford Innovation Awards 2018 have been designed to celebrate what Guildford does best - innovate!
 There are a number of business awards, but none focusing specifically on innovation in and around Guildford.

 The awards build upon the success of the 2017 Innovate Guildford programme, celebrating inspirational innovation across a spectrum of sectors in the borough and promoting Science, Technology, Engineering and Maths ('STEM') subjects.
 They are open to individuals, businesses and social enterprises located in the Guildford Borough, with eight categories open for entries and a ninth, special award for 'Most outstanding innovation' whose winner will be drawn from all categories.